theuerc/Website/gitpod/docs/configure/index.md

 ## Projects

 [Projects](/docs/configure/projects) are the connection between Gitpod and one or more git repositories and allow you to manage [Prebuilds](/docs/configure/projects/prebuilds).
-Projects can be associated with your personal account, or associated with [Teams](/docs/configure/teams).
+Projects can be associated with your personal account, or associated with [Organizations](/docs/configure/orgs).

 - [Prebuilds](/docs/configure/projects/prebuilds)
 - [Incremental Prebuilds](/docs/configure/projects/incremental-prebuilds)
 - [Last Successful Prebuild](/docs/configure/projects/last-successful-prebuild)
 - [Environment Variables](/docs/configure/projects/environment-variables)

-## Teams
+## Organizations

-[Teams](/docs/configure/teams) in Gitpod allow you to share projects and their settings amongst many team individuals.
+[Organizations](/docs/configure/orgs) in Gitpod allow you to share projects and their settings amongst many organization individuals.

 ## Authentication